Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Avril Lavigne has postponed plans for European shows.

-- My Chemical Romance were forced to pull out of long-awaited reunion shows.
+- My Chemical Romance was forced to pull out of long-awaited reunion shows.

 - Pixies have pulled shows in Australia.